Morrowga/contact-form-rabbit-mq-laravel/README.md

 - RABBITMQ_PASSWORD=guest
 - RABBITMQ_QUEUE=your_queue

+then you run
+- php artisan migrate ( make sure you set up the database environment )

 then you run php artisan schedule:run by manual or using cronjob

 Thank you for paying attention